wp-plugins/mailchimp-top-bar/readme.txt

 #mailchimp-top-bar .mctb-close { color: red; }
 `

-= How to show a Name field in the bar? =
+= How to add a name field to the bar? =

 You can use the following code snippet to show a "NAME" field in your bar.